ncyxie/Notepad-DOT-Qt/README.md

 ## Introduction

 **Notepad DOT Qt** is an open-source, cross-platform and highly customizable text editor.
-It has all basic notepad functions and more customization options.
+It has all essential notepad functions with more handy stuff.
 It is suitable for daily driving, from newbies to advanced users.

 ## Download